UzairJ99/my-pokedex/README.md

 Testing: Unit tests developed using Jest to test React components such as PokeStat to ensure correct data is being displayed.
 These tests are also ran on every deployment through the dockerfile.

 CI/CD: GitHub Actions for automated builds, tests, and deployments

+**NEW** Gen AI: utilizing Meta Llama Vision Free to generate battle descriptions for the Pokemon

 ## Project Goals
 Improve Performance: Caching with Redis reduces response times and minimizes API requests.
 I used lodash as well to debounce API calls.
 This allows further reduction of API calls on change handlers.